-This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
+This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.
 You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$50,000 in Class A Shares of the Fund in a single transaction.
-More information about these fees and other discounts is available from your financial professional and in the section titled "Choosing a Share Class" and in "APPENDIX A - Waivers and Discounts Available from Intermediaries and Conversion Policies" of the Prospectus.
+More information about these fees and other discounts is available from your financial professional and in the section titled "Choosing a Share Class" on page 58 and in "APPENDIX A - Waivers and Discounts Available from Intermediaries and Conversion Policies" of the Prospectus.

-Institutional

-Class A Class
+Class A Shares Institutional Class Shares

-Shares Shares

 Shareholder Fees

 (fees paid directly from your investment)

 Maximum sales charge (load) imposed on

-purchases (as a percentage of offering

-price) 5.75%(1) None
+purchases (as a percentage of offering price) 5.75%(1) None

 Maximum deferred sales charge (load) (as a

-percentage of the lesser of the value
+percentage of the lesser of the value redeemed or

-redeemed or the amount invested) 1.00%(2) None
+the amount invested) $1.00\%^{(2)}$ None

 Wire fee \$20 \$20

 Overnight check delivery fee \$25 \$25

-Retirement account fees (annual maintena nce \$15 \$15
+Retirement account fees (annual maintenance fee) \$15 \$15

-fee)

 Annual Fund Operating Expenses

-(expenses that you pay each year as a percenta ge of the value of you ır investment)
+(expenses that you pay each year as a percentage of the value of your investment)

 Management fees 0.75% 0.75%

 Distribution and service (Rule 12b-1) fees 0.25% None

-Other expenses (3) 0.32% 0.32%
+Other expenses (3) 0.40% 0.40%

-Shareholder service fee 0.15% 0.15%

-All other expenses 0.17% 0.17%

-Acquired fund fees and expenses (3) 0.02% 0.02%
+Acquired fund fees and expenses 0.01% 0.01%

-Total annual fund operating expenses 1.34% 1.09%
+Total annual fund operating expenses (4) 1.41% 1.16%

-Fees waived and/or expenses reimbursed (4) (0.12%) (0.12%)
+Fees waived and/or expenses reimbursed (5) (0.20%) (0.20%)

 Total annual fund operating expenses after

-waiving fees and/or reimbursing expen
+waiving fees and/or reimbursing expenses (4), (5) 1.21% 0.96%

-waiving rees and or remibulishing expen